groundlight/python-sdk/docs/docs/building-applications/5-managing-confidence.md

 :::

 Or if you want to execute `submit_image_query` as fast as possible, set `wait=0`.
-This way the execution will not be escalated.
 You will either get the ML results or a placeholder response if the ML model hasn't finished executing.
 Image queries which are below the desired confidence level will still be escalated for further analysis, and the results are incorporated as training data to improve your ML model, but your code will not wait for that to happen.

 ```python notest continuation
 image_query = gl.submit_image_query(detector=d, image=image, wait=0)